admngz/ETL-project/README.md

 # Load

-Cleaned datasets were loaded into a new database utilizing PostgreS, queries utilizing SQL to analyze and summarize
+Cleaned datasets were loaded into a new database utilizing PostgreS, queries made with SQL to analyze and summarize